syedaffanhamdani/cs-jokes/ReadMe.md

 # Java Errors and Exception
 5 Errors walk into a bar.
 The barman says, “Normally I’d Throw you all out, but tonight I’ll make an Exception.”

+# Spider and Web
+Which animal is the absolute expert in navigating the internet?
+Spiders.
+They know all about the web

 # JIRA

 the fact that JIRA is so popular proves most software development theory wrong